nerdnumbers/Stockfish-Explanation-Engine/Explainer-Enginer.md

 defender holds off the attack (e.g. a piece is guarded by a pawn) or until defenders are exhausted.
 The total value returned is the value of lost pieces.

-# Random Quickfixes

-Given the time scale of this project and the admitted rustiness I have in C++ as well as the pretty large domain knowledge base in both Chess Engines and Stockfish, there are some workarounds or places I can see for obvious improvement in my solution.
-I'll keep track of these here.

-## Position.h

-I am not 100% of the optimization gained by preventing any copying of the Position object.
-However, to allow my Explainer Class to easily store a position, I've temporarily removed it.

 # Useful Positions

 FEN of hung bishop